Directed by Noah Hawley

 The gang escape to the sea while David struggles to realise what he sees is real, and not a figment of his imagination.
 Ms. Bird is there to greet them and bring him away, though he continues to see a darkness following closely behind.

 AMAZING FIRST EPISODE!
 WOW.
 Noah Hawley is a fucking king, first Fargo and now this slice of superhero heaven.
-I’m not even huge on the superhero stuff anymore, other than actual comics and graphic novels.
+Father Gore’s not even huge on the superhero stuff anymore, other than actual comics and graphic novels.
 Legion has changed all that.